 Air Force ROTC

-Air Force Reserve Officer Training Corps (AFROTC) is an in-college program that offers the opportunity to become a commissioned officer in the United States Air Force upon graduation.
-Below are a few links that will provide more information for potential cadets.
+Air Force Reserve Officer Training Corps (AFROTC) is an in-college program that offers the opportunity to become a commissioned officer in the United States Air Force (USAF) or United States Space Force (USSF) upon graduation.
+Below are links that will provide more information for potential cadets.

 Information concerning visitors, use of this site is collected for analytical and statistical purposes, such as assessing what information is of most and least interest, determining technical design specifications, and identifying system performance or problem areas.